From birth to Year R, here’s what I wish I’d known.

 The more chaotic looking nurseries are usually the ones your kids are going to enjoy the most.

 An infant school you can walk to is more important than the one a drive away with the better ofsted.

 A home you can afford is more important than a house near the school with the better ofsted.

 If you were perfect, you would be weird.
 Your kids need you to be perfectly human.
 That means just being you – warts and all.

 It is very likely that in the first few years you will do something you are dreadfully ashamed of: a grip; a look; a yell; a full-on sobbing break down in public.
 Learn from this but also remember that it is very unlikely that the damage you perceive you have done will have a long term impact upon your child.

 Be kind to yourself or at least be near someone who is kind to you.

 Kids are incredibly honest.
 Your kids think you are beautiful.
 Therefore you are beautiful.
 Fact.

 As for the next phase?
 Who knows, I’ll tell you when we get there.

-Those first years go so quickly.
-Try to enjoy them, while you can.
+In the meantime, remember: those first years go quickly – try to enjoy them while you can.